fearlessfrog/MSFS_Universal_Announcer/generated.md

 - **Fallback behavior**: If generation fails or times out, the normal audio fallback system takes over
 - **Efficient caching**: Prevents unnecessary API usage for repeated announcements

-## Example Use Case: Virtual Airline Setup
+## Example Use Case 1: Virtual Airline Setup - On the Fly Generated

-Let's walk through setting up a virtual airline that doesn't have a sound pack yet:
+Let's walk through setting up a virtual airline that doesn't have a sound pack yet and you want to generate the sound files as you go on a flight:

 ### Step-by-Step Setup